MeTavi/TAT_doc/docs/Setup_Guide/data_requirement.md

 ### GTFS data

-It is used to capture scheduled services within the analysis period.GTFS data should be organised by the date it was generated within HASTUS.
+GTFS data is used to capture scheduled services within the analysis period.
+GTFS data should be organised by the date it was generated within HASTUS.
 This data comes in zipped files per region and usually are named as `<region>_GTFS.zip`.

   - Folder name: `2_cubic\<YYYYMMDD>`
   - File naming convention: `<region>_GTFS.zip`